rkillickdev/plan-it-go/TESTING.md

 ![PlanIt-Go user story test staff update destination](docs/testing/userstories/gifs/pp4-user-story-testing-staff-destinations.gif)

-* I have created a user called 'moderator' and as a superuser, allocated them 'staff' status.
+* I have created a user called 'moderator' and allocated them 'staff' status.
 This mean that on successful login, they can access a 'destinations' page where they can create new destinations or update existing.
 Once a new destination has been created, it will not be displayed to regular site users until it has been approved via the Django Admin Panel.
 This prevents a situation where a destination might be available to browse but it has no places to display yet.

 <br>